mkilling/goejdb/README.md

 }
 ```

-You can save this code in `ejdbtutorial.go` And build:
+You can save this code in `ejdbtutorial.go` and build:

 ```sh